 The President is responsible for the overall running of MESS.
 They set the direction for the society's development and growth and oversee the running of the Executive and, by extension the Portfolios.
 They are also the primary representative of the society to external stakeholders including MSA Clubs and Societies, the Faculty, other University bodies and sometimes external bodies.
 Ultimately, the President needs to have a vision and a plan for how MESS can be the best club that it can be.

 The Vice President is also responsible for the smooth operation of MESS as a whole.
-They works closely with the President to ensure the development and growth of MESS, and assist with anything that is outside any of the other portfolios.
-They also the secondary representative of the society to external stakeholders and required an in-depth knowledge MESS and its operations.
-The Vice President also oversees the General Portfolio and any sub-committees that are formed within MESS.
+They work closely with the President to ensure the development and growth of MESS, and assist with anything that is outside any of the other portfolios.
+They are the secondary representative of the society to external stakeholders and require in-depth knowledge of MESS and its operations.
+The Vice President also oversees the General Portfolio, consisting of the two General Representatives, as well as any sub-committees that are formed within MESS.

 The Treasurer ensures the financial viability and compliance of the club to help ensure MESS can function as the great club it is.
 This includes budgeting, approving expenditure, managing income and grants, and completing two audits annually.
 Additionally, they have a valuable role in the executive decision making of the club and liaise with Clubs and Societies, our overseeing body.

 The Secretary is responsible for ensuring MESS is an organised society that is compliant with its own Rules of Association and the Monash Clubs & Societies (C&S) body.
 Their tasks include scheduling and minuting executive and council meetings, managing MESS’ general correspondence and keeping our membership register up to date.
 They also lead MESS’ Marketing Portfolio, consisting of the Marketing Officers and the Publications Officer, to ensure our members are up to date and engaged with our fantastic opportunities and events.